chrisant996/elucidisk/README.md

 [Diskitude](https://madebyevan.com/diskitude/), and other similar disk space viewers.

+The name "Elucidisk" is a portmanteau of "elucidate" and "disk".

 ## What can it do?

 ## Why was it created?

-I want the free space on a disk to show up in the sunburst chart.
+When viewing a sunburst chart of disk space usage, I want the free space on a disk to show up in the chart.
 The only sunburst disk space visualizer I could find that includes the free space is Scanner.

 I also wanted a few improvements to the user interface, such as highlighting the arc under the mouse pointer and showing names of directories/files when